Anantdadhich/campus-ready/readme.md

 This project hits **Level 2 (Intermediate)** with flair:
 - **JWT Authentication**: Secure login/register via `useAuth` and token-based API calls.
 - **PDF-to-XML Conversion**: Fully implemented in the backend with `pdfprocess`, though preview is mocked in the frontend.
-- **History Management**: Fetches and displays conversions with view/delete options.
+- **History Management**: Fetches and displays conversions with view/delete options and download the files easily in your machine.
-- **UI Features**: Sidebar navigation, responsive design, and a stats dashboard.
+- **UI Features**: Sidebar navigation and a stats dashboard.
+- **User Profile**:User can login and logout easily.
 ---

-##  Assumptions and Limitations
+## Approach

-### **Assumptions**
-- PDFs are text-based (no complex layouts like tables or images yet).
-- Users are authenticated via JWT tokens from `/api/auth/login`.
-- Local filesystem (`uploads/`) is available for storage.
+ - My approach to building this application was simple:

+ 1 Database Setup: I used Prisma ORM to connect to the database easily with JavaScript and handle migrations smoothly.

+ 2 Backend Development: I started by creating basic routes and added JWT middleware for authentication.
+Then, using Multer and other libraries, I built routes for uploading and downloading converted files.

+ 3 Frontend Development: I chose Next.js because of its file-based routing and easy deployment.
+For the UI, I used shadcn/ui to create components and added designs to make the interface clean and user-friendly.

 ### **Limitations**
-- **Preview**: Frontend shows mocked XML; real previews need integration with backend XML files.
 - **PDF Complexity**: Only handles basic text extraction, not advanced structures.
 - **Error Feedback**: Basic error messages;